-Staff at the Department of Performance are involved in a range of research activities.
+Staff at the Department of Theatre and Performance are involved in a range of research activities.

 - Rehearsal Without A Director: Rethinking Theatre History